Landing and braking systems

 Recognized for our expertise and innovative solutions (with around 11% of annual revenues being reinvested in R&D), Safran covers the entire product life cycle: design, manufacture, integration, MRO (maintenance, repair, overhaul).

-Safran deploys a global network of 11 repair center to keep pace with airline customers' growing requirements.
-Based on three continents, this network enables Safran to support an in-service fleet of 27,000 aircraft, making 54,000 landings a day, on average.
+Safran deploys a global network of 7 repair centers to keep pace with airline customers' growing requirements.
+Based on three continents, this network enables Safran to support an in-service fleet of 27,000 aircraft, making 60,000 landings a day, on average.

 Safran pioneered the use of carbon brakes, replacing traditional steel brakes starting in the 1980s.
 This technical revolution resulted in significant weight savings and allowed faster cooling of brakes and therefore quicker aircraft turnaround.
 Furthermore, carbon brakes offer twice the endurance of their steel counterparts, allowing airlines to reduce maintenance costs as well as fuel consumption.